majakom/Thermostat-Simulator/README.md

 # Thermostat Simulator

-Project made for Basics Of Control Engineering laboratories in Poznań University of Technology.
+Project made for Basics Of Control Engineering laboratories at Poznań University of Technology.

 ## General Information